DevCycleHQ/js-sdks/sdk/js-cloud-server/README.md

-# DevCycle NodeJS Server SDK
+# DevCycle Javascript Cloud Bucketing Server SDK

-The NodeJS Server SDK for DevCycle.

-This SDK uses local bucketing to perform all user segmentation and bucketing locally in the SDK, providing immediate responses to variable and feature requests for a user.
-The SDK will download the latest version of your DevCycle environments configuration from a CDN on initialization, and will periodically poll the CDN for configuration changes.
+This SDK is used to integrate DevCycle with your Javascript server-side application, where a NodeJS runtime isn't available.
+Example use-cases would be Cloudflare Workers and other edge-worker runtimes.

+This SDK makes API requests to DevCycle's [Bucketing API](https://docs.devcycle.com/bucketing-api/) to perform bucketing.
+See our [System Architecture Documentation](https://docs.devcycle.com/introduction/architecture#cloud-bucketing-server-sdk-architecture) for more details.

 ### Installation

 Our library can be found on npm and installed by the following:

 ```
-npm install @devcycle/nodejs-server-sdk
+npm install @devcycle/js-cloud-server-sdk"
 ```

 ### Usage